 [cover was created by the artist: BabyLiska [TapasComic LoveMe HateMe KissMe KillMe] and you can find her on Instagram @_babyliska_

-Entering a new school has always gotten the better of me since I was young.
-Thinking about it, this is my fourth time transferring schools since middle school and it just never gets easier.
-I woke up today at five starting my morning by taking a shower, changing into a clean pair of clothes, shuffling around my room before I decided that I didn't like the clothes I was wearing and.
-I changed once more.
-I needed to wear something comfortable and after some time my mom came to check on me.
-It's unbelievably difficult to start school halfway through the year when I was barely adjusting to my last school even though I had already been attending for a year.
-I sat on my bed feeling my heart pounding against my chest and my throat felt tight.
+Entering a new school has always gotten the best of me.
+Thinking about it, this has been my fourth time transferring to another school since my second year of middle school and it never gets easier.
+I woke up today at four starting my morning by taking a shower, changed into new clean clothes, and was soon pacing around my room deciding that I didn't like the clothes I was wearing.
+It is always frustrating having to change a few times until I find something comfortable and it only makes me feel hot like I need another shower.
+It's unbelievably difficult to start school halfway through the year as well and I was barely adjusting in my last school even though I had already attended for a year.
+I sat on my bed with my hand over my chest feeling my heart pounding and my throat tight making it difficult to breathe.

-I knew I was already having anxiety trying to make myself feel ready and not let this pressure get to me, but it was so difficult to focus while my chest felt so heavy.
-Not until the day is over, I can return to my room to cry over this feeling I am having and just relieve the stress that I’ve put in my body.
-These past four years have become a struggle whenever I leave the house and I know it’s been difficult for my mother to deal with me now that I’m living with her.
-There were times that it would take me five days to just talk to a teacher, two weeks to try to speak with my classmates, and a month to even sit with them during lunch.
-The only reason it’s been so difficult now is that I can’t handle people being so close to me and it’s so difficult to explain it to people because they just don’t understand these challenges that they never went through or experienced.
+I knew I was already having a panic attack, but I didn't want it to get to me; not yet.
+Not until the day is over and I can return to my room to cry over this feeling I am having.
+These past four years have become a struggle whenever I leave the house and I know it’s been difficult for my mother to deal with me.
+There were times when it took me five days to talk to the teacher, two weeks to try to speak with my classmates, and a month to even sit with them during lunch.
+The only reason it’s been so difficult is that I can’t handle people being so close to me and it’s so difficult to explain it to people because they just don’t understand.

-During the summer, after my freshman year, I developed a disorder that the doctor called haphephobia; when I was released from the hospital almost two years ago I noticed that it had gotten worse even after treatments and my mother began to grow concerned about my behavior.
-I knew it got worse when my cousin reached out to hug me when I visited my relatives during winter vacation two months ago and I couldn't let him near me being left alone with him.
-I pushed him away from me without thinking because in my mind I was terrified and he hit his head against the wall after losing balance.
-Soon after I couldn't let a stranger shake hands with me and I was afraid how I would react with anyone near me in any circumstances.
-How is it that when I feel their skin touching my own it’ll give me this burning sensation like I’m on fire and I just can’t bear it when that feeling lingers.
+They called it haphephobia when I was released from the hospital almost two years ago and within that time I noticed that it had gotten worse and my mother began to grow concerned about my behavior.
+I knew it got worse when all it took was for my cousin to reach out to hug me and I couldn't let him touch me.
+I pushed him away from me without thinking and he almost hit his head against the wall after losing balance.
+Soon after I couldn't let a stranger shake hands with me and I was just afraid of how I would react with anyone being near me.
+How is it that when I feel their skin touching my own it gives me this burning sensation and I just can’t bear it the longer it lingers.

-I'm a sixteen-year-old teenage boy who completely hates to be touched, has social anxiety, and to top it off all I wanted to do was to live a normal life as quietly as I could while also afraid.
-Living this way has grown so exhausting with every single day passing that I didn't want my mom to worry about me just for today and I'm going to try to push myself more because I feel like I have to.
-I’ve become unfamiliar with my own body and I could just hope that someday I wouldn't have to be disgusted being by someone or with myself.
-Could there be a much simpler way to grasp a normal life without being triggered or find a way that would help me stop myself from these habits that I’ve created to cope through the day?
+I'm a sixteen-year-old teen boy who completely hates to be touched, has social anxiety, and to top it off all I wanted to do was to live a normal life as quietly as I could.
+Living this way has grown so exhausting with each and every single day passing that I didn't want my mom to worry about me just for today.
+I'm going to try to push myself more because I have to...
+I was getting sick of the terror in this world that I’m not sure I’m capable of loving and I don’t even know how it feels to touch someone without being terror.
+Could there be a much simpler way to be able to do all these normal things without me being triggered or would it help me stop myself from these habits that I’ve created to help me cope through the day?

-I needed a coping mechanism to help distant me when I approach something that I have a difficult time dealing with and the one I developed recently is by pinching my arm which I should stop doing because I’ll wound up bruising my arms.
-I also have a rubber band around my wrist, but with my mind unfocused I realized that I’ve already left a bruise on my arm and it’ll most likely show more by the end of the day.
-It was seven now so I finally stepped out of my room and made my way to the living room to look for my backpack wanting to make sure that I have everything that I’ll need.
-My mind was racing from one thought to another; from wondering how I’ll last throughout the day to how will I be able to go through all my classes without panicking.
-I only want to have an easy first day.
+One of the coping mechanisms that I have developed recently is by pinching my arm I am trying to keep my mind focused and I realized now that I’ve been doing this since I got up and that I'm going to have a bruise by the end of the day.
+I saw the clock hitting seven so I finally stepped out of my room and made my way to the living room to look for my backpack wanting to make sure that I have everything that I’ll need.
+My mind was racing from one thought to another wondering how I’ll last throughout the day, how will I be able to go through all my classes without panicking, and will I actually have an easy first day.

 “Are you hungry?”
 I heard my mom ask from the kitchen.

-“No,” I answered, reaching for my black backpack and opening it.
+“No," I answered shortly as I reached for my black backpack and opened it.